krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

 - projectRef:
 -   name: project-1-classic
 -   namespace: default
-+ authenticationRefs:
++ configurationRef:                               # Reference to a GitRepositoryConfiguration CR that contains the authentication information.
-+   basicAuthRef: azure-devops-basic-auth         # Reference to a CR containing the basic authentication information.
++   name: my-gitrepository-config
-+ api-version: "7.2-preview.2"                    # Version of the API to use
++   namespace: default

 + organization: "krateo-kog"                      # Name of the Azure DevOps organization
 + projectId: "project-1-classic"                  # ID or name of the project